Černilov: Sights

 The main landmarks of Černilov are the three churches: the Catholic Church of the Finding of Saint Stephen, the Evangelical church and the former Evangelical church, which now serves as the municipal and ceremonial hall.
 However, none of them is considered a cultural monument.

 Among the protected cultural monuments in the municipality are the Neo-Renaissance former Protestant primary school from 1864, a statue of St. John of Nepomuk from 1726, a statue of St. Florian from the end of the 18th century, and six Neoclassical rural homesteads from the 19th century.

-A tourist destination is a Dutch-type mill, built in 2016.
-It houses a gallery and an educational space designed for meetings.
+A tourist destination is the Dutch-type mill, built in 2016.
+It houses an art gallery and an educational space designed for meetings.